DOWNLOAD THE DIAL-A-RIDE SERVICE GUIDE | ENGLISH

 Please note that all RTA fixed route buses are accessible to persons with disabilities.
 All buses are equipped with wheelchair ramps or wheelchair lifts.
-Audible announcements of major bus stops are made on all buses.
-ADA Priority Dial-A-Ride service is not available to those individuals who are able to use fixed route bus service.
+Audible announcements of all bus stops are made on all buses.
+ADA Priority Dial-A-Ride service is available to those individuals who are unable to use fixed-route bus service due to their disability.

 RTA has three types of Dial-A-Ride service:

-RTA gives priority service to individuals who are certified under the Americans with Disabilities Act (ADA).
-Persons who are ADA certified are eligible for trips throughout the RTA service area that are within three-quarters of a mile of local fixed-route bus service and during the hours of bus service operation.
+RTA provides Dial-A-Ride service to individuals who are certified under the Americans with Disabilities Act (ADA).
+Persons who are ADA-certified are eligible for trips throughout the RTA service area that are within three-quarters of a mile of local fixed-route bus service and during the hours of bus service operation.
 Individuals who are ADA certified are eligible to bring a Personal Care Attendant (PCA) at no cost if your ADA card permits.
-A companion or child may come along only if space is available and will be required to pay a fare.
+A companion or child may come along and will be required to pay a fare.

 Before you can schedule a trip on ADA priority service you must first apply and be certified for the service.
 Complete an application and have your physician or licensed professional complete a Healthcare Professional Verification Form.
 Click here for information on how to apply for ADA priority Dial-A-Ride service.

-Seniors age 65 and above and persons with disabilities are eligible for local Dial-A-Ride service within a single city and within three-quarters of a mile of local fixed-route bus service and during the hours of bus service operation.
+Seniors age 65 and above and persons with disabilities are eligible for local Dial-A-Ride service within a single city and within three-quarters of a mile of local fixed-route bus service during the hours of bus service operation.
 Transportation is provided only within the city in which your trip begins.
-Companions may come along if space permits and if they are a senior or a person with a disability.
-Companions will be required to pay a fare.
-Children are not eligible to ride along on the Senior/Disabled Dial-A-Ride service.

-To schedule a ride on on local Senior/Disabled Dial-A-Ride service, simply call 1-800-795-7887 to establish a local record and book your trip.
+To schedule a ride on local Senior/Disabled Dial-A-Ride service, simply call 1-800-795-7887 to establish a local record and book your trip.
 No application is required.
 On your first trip you will be required to present proof of disability or age eligibility (65+) at the pick-up location.
 Photo identification will also be required for each trip.